 There is lots to explore from our peaceful country spot close to Mahone Bay Nova Scotia.
-The colourful, charming seaside towns of Mahone Bay, Chester and Lunenburg, a UNESCO World Heritage Site, are all just a quick drive away, each has their own distinct character and fascinating history to share.
+The colourful, charming historic seaside towns of Mahone Bay, Chester and Lunenburg, a UNESCO World Heritage Site, are all just a quick drive away, each has their own distinct character and fascinating history to share.

 You are close to the best that Mahone Bay and the South Shore Nova Scotia have to offer, whether you feel like relaxing, shopping, dining, sightseeing, exploring the amazing beaches or the history.
 Feeling active, there are lots of adventures to choose from: sailing, kayaking, fishing, cycling, hiking and many more.
 There is something to do for all ages.